 Absence makes the heart grow fonder

-The lack of something increases the desire for it.
+The missing of a person or thing increases the desire for it.

 The Roman poet Sextus Propertius gave us the earliest form of this saying in Elegies:

 "Always toward absent lovers love's tide stronger flows."

 The contemporary version appears in The Pocket Magazine of Classic and Polite Literature, 1832, in a piece by a Miss Stickland:

 'Tis absense, however, that makes the heart grow fonder.

 As with many proverbial sayings there is another that expresses the exact opposite point of view - 'out of sight, out of mind'.